RamzeyG/Network-Automation/README.md

 Arch Users: use "pacman -S" instead of "apt"

 # Usage
 Now that the program is installed, follow this instruction to see how to use it.
 These instructions assumes the current working directory is the dircetory that was downloaded in the Installation process.

+Please note: All required files must be in the ```src/``` folder of the project.

 Always download updates to the program:
 ```